-- Methadone is not responsible for every new feeling you have physical or emotional! - Methadone will not be affected by most medications or changes in your life conditions.
+- Methadone is not responsible for every new feeling you have - physical or emotional! - Methadone will not be affected by most medications or changes in your life conditions.

-How Do Methadone and Buprenorphine Work?
+How Does Methadone Work?

-HealthQwest Frontiers of Macon wants you to clearly understand the medication that you will be taking.
+PTC wants you to clearly understand the medication that you will be taking.
 Methadone is a drug used in the treatment of addiction to illicit opiates.
 Opiates are derivatives of opium, a natural narcotic obtained from poppies.
 Opiates include heroin, morphine, codeine, dilaudid, oxycontin and a number of related drugs.
 Because these drugs are so similar, persons with an opiate addiction are considered to be "cross-addicted."
 In other words, if you are addicted to one of them, you are addicted to all of them.